stolsma/node-fork/README.md

   * The child needs to call fork.forkChild() to connect the message channel to the parent process instead of automatically connecting as nodejs 6.x does.
   * Its is not possible to send a handle with the send() function as can be done with nodejs 6.x. (pull request implementing this is much appreciated!!)

+# Installing node-fork

+node-fork can be installed from NPM with:

+    npm install node-fork

 # Using node-fork

 The code almost speaks for itself: see the example directory!!